Types of Rituals and Rites in Yajur Veda

 Horse sacrifice, 'soma' sacrifice and sacrifices offered during important ceremonies like coronations of royal lords, wedding ceremonies, birth ceremonies and various other ceremonies were the different kinds of offerings performed according to the Yajur Veda.
 Out of all these sacrifices, the most prestigious sacrifice was considered to be 'Sarvamedha', wherein the person performing the sacrifice offered his belongings to the priest as his fee.
 This was done at the conclusion of the ceremony.

 Rites in Yajur Veda comprise various forms of principal sacrifices and rituals or 'homas'.
 It has been said that oblations composed of paddy or white mustard-seeds, should be cast into the sacrificial fire, with the 'Mantras', whereby the performer of the Homa would attain all his objects.
-Such a Homa performed with a view to increase the number of one's cattle or domestic animals should consist of oblations of the twigs of an 'Oudumvara', cast into the fire with the same Mantra
+Such a Homa performed with a view to increase the number of one's cattle or domestic animals should consist of oblations of the twigs of an 'Oudumvara', cast into the fire with the same Mantra.

 A person, wishing to have an uninterrupted supply of boiled rice, should perform such a Homa with libations of curd, while a solicitor of earthly peace, should do the same with libations of milk.
 A man eager to have gold in abundance should perform a Homa with oblations composed of the twigs of an 'Apsmarga' plant.
 A man seeking a wife, should perform the Homa with oblations of 'Jati' flowers, threaded together in pairs, while the man praying for the proprietary right in a village, should do the same with oblations composed of grains of sesames.

 It has been said that a man wishing to secure the goodwill of others, should put on his nose a Tilak-mark made of yellow pigment (Gorochana), consecrated a thousand times with the proper Mantra.
 A repetition of the Rudra Mantras is sure to remove all sorts of misery, whether mental, physical or otherwise, whereas a Homa performed with the same Mantra, is sure to bring about the realisation of all desires, and is potent enough to work out peace under all circumstances.
 Rudra Homa is believed to attract the grace of Lord Shiva, and the many energies of this Hindu God.
 Performing this homa cleanses the environment by emitting 'prana', or life-force in the air.
 Many people consider that inhaling the smoke of a homa can heal ailments like asthma.
 If the holy ashes of the Rudra Homa are administered on the skin, one can get relief from such breathing disorders.

 Similarly it has been said that a Rudra Homa performed with libations of sacrificial porridge or clarified butter, is the most soothing agent in stamping out and arresting the spread of plague or of any other epidemics among goats, horses, elephants, infants, women, men, kings or in checking any other disturbance, disease or foreign aggression, threatening or affecting a village, a town or a whole country.

 Mantras as Significant Rites of Yajur Veda